cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 rather than “hard coding” its name “fluorescence\_mg\_m3” and the date `cruiseDate` (as well as renaming a couple of the intermediate objects created along the way).

+We need to think about what the inputs of our function are going to be - these are the variables or objects we want to change e.g. variable or cruise date.
+We also need to think about our output: a plot.

 Good practice for when you write a function is to include a short description (as a comment) at the start of the function that describes